-Many organisations are making new efforts to increase the social and cultural diversity of audiences, often as part of their Creative Case as part of their funding agreement with Arts Council England.
 Clearly, this means very different things to different organisations.
 Their capacity for change will be determined both by the demographic make-up of their catchment area, and the degree to which the essential offer can adapt to meet a range of needs.

-At The Audience Agency, we take the view that success in audience diversity stems from a commitment to changing cultural values throughout an organisation and is also affected by how that diversity impacts creativity and innovation.
+At The Audience Agency, we take the view that success in increasing audience diversity stems from a commitment to working consistently with artists, staff and partners from diverse backgrounds.

-Funded organisations are under a duty to ensure that they have done the best to address barriers that prevent individuals from engaging with their work.
+Funded organisations in particular are under a duty to ensure that they have done the best to address barriers that prevent individuals from engaging with their work.
 This applies as much to psychological and cultural barriers as it does to physical ones, like those affecting disabled people.
-So organisations might be expected to ensure that the nature of their welcome, information, employment and curatorial practice is as inclusive as possible and does not project an elite monoculture as superior.
+So organisations might be expected to ensure that the nature of their welcome, information, employment and curatorial practice are as inclusive as possible and do not project an elite monoculture as superior.
 Ideally they will go to lengths to identify and address negative perceptions.
-We observe that in themselves however these basic hygiene factors will not necessarily develop more diverse audiences.
+We observe that in themselves, however, these basic hygiene factors will not necessarily develop more diverse audiences.

-An organisation setting a target to increase the ethnic, demographic or cultural diversity of its audiences may need to be more proactive.

-We should also note, however, that it is neither ethical nor helpful to segment and target audiences on the basis of their demographics alone.
-Segmentation should be based on common needs and preferences relating to cultural consumption, not on personal information per se.

-Ethnicity and disability on their own are not markers of being excluded from cultural institutions (many of the most avid Audience Spectrum profiles describe very culturally diverse groups).
-Both become a factor for specific groups and communities, when combined with the other characteristics of exclusion - low levels of educational attainment, multiple indices of deprivation.
-Proactive steps to building relationships need to get to grips with these issues in the round.
-So while it is difficult to imagine a tactical approach to increasing a generic "BAME" audience, an approach to reach a specific cultural community with similar needs and outlook within a catchment is appropriate and likely to yield results.
+An organisation setting a target to increase the demographic, ethnic or cultural diversity of its audiences will need to be more proactive and consistent.
+We should note, however, that it is neither ethical nor helpful to segment and target audiences on the basis of demographics alone.
+Segmentation should be based on common needs and preferences relating to cultural participation, not on personal information per se.
+Ethnicity and disability on their own are not markers of being excluded from cultural institutions (many of the most avid Audience Spectrum profiles are very culturally diverse).
+Both become a factor for specific groups and communities, when combined with other characteristics of exclusion low levels of educational attainment, multiple indices of deprivation, etc.